How To Connect Rain Barrels – DIY Guide for Homeowners

 Q: What Size Rain Barrel Do I Need?

-A: When you’re trying to decide what size rain barrel you need, you should consider how much water you’re likely to be using.
-Untreated water can stagnate if left for some time, so we don’t want it to sit unused for an extended period.
+A: When deciding on a rain barrel size, consider how much water you will use.
+Untreated water can stagnate if left unused for an extended period.

-Typically 15 minutes of watering plants will use around 45 gallons of water.
+Typically, 15 minutes of watering plants will use around 45 gallons.

 A good calculator helps you determine how much water you can expect to collect based on your area and roof size.

-Rain barrels come in sizes ranging from 200-2000 liters.
-If just starting it may be wise to go for a 300-600 liter barrel.
+Rain barrels come in sizes ranging from 200 to 2000 liters.
+It may be wise to go for a 300-600 liter barrel if you’re starting out.

 Q: How many inches of rain does it take to fill a rain barrel?

-This method of connecting multiple barrels will also help you with rain barrel overflow solutions, as you will have a full rain collection for your personal needs.
+This method of connecting multiple barrels will also help you with rain barrel overflow solutions, as you will have a complete rain collection for your personal needs.

 Q: What are the Common mistakes connecting a rain barrel